- Superintendent David Alexander

 Libby has been married to Matthew Stafford, Sr., for 50 years.
 They have five children and 18 grandchildren.
 All of the family including Matt and Libby have attended Ascension Parish public schools.
 She is part of a family legacy as Libby's mother worked as a teacher, counselor, principal, and supervisor for 32 years in Ascension Parish and two of her children currently work for the school district.

-Edwards earned a bachelor's degree in business education and a master's degree in curriculum and instruction from Nicholls State University.
-She also earned a specialist degree in science from Louisiana State University.
+Francois earned a bachelor's degree in communications education and a teaching certification in English from Southeastern Louisiana University.
+She also earned a master's degree in educational leadership from Southern University.

 Lynn Hathaway is the Director of Special Education for Ascension Public Schools, a position she has held since 2018.